mjordan/larkm_integration/README.md

 Minting of ARKs is automatic, using the node's UUID as the identifier string in its ARK, and the configured larkm hostname, NAAN, and shoulder.

 In order to create and pesist the ARKs so that larkm can resolve them, you will need a script similar to the larkm's "mint_arks_from_csv.py".
-The View that this module installs will provide a list of all the nodes created on the day specified in the `created_date` query parameter: `http://localhost:8000/larkm_daily_nodes?_format=json&created_date=20220215`, here the value of `created_date` is today's date in YYYYMMDD format.
+The View that this module installs will provide a list of all the nodes created/modified on the day specified in the `date` query parameter: `http://localhost:8000/larkm_daily_nodes?_format=json&date=20220215`, here the value of `date` is today's date in YYYYMMDD format.
 Using this request, you can generate a daily list of nodes to run through your ARK minting script.
 The View only contains three fields, `title`, `uuid`, and `nid`.
 This is engough data for your script to create larkm identifiers (from `uuid` values), "erc_what" values (from `title` values), and target URLs and "erc_where" values (from `nid` values).
 If you want your ARKs to contain "erc_when" and "erc_who" values, you will need to add to the View the Drupal fields that your script will map to those ARK metadata fields.

 ## Current maintainer